yandex-cloud/terraform-provider-yandex/website/docs/r/kubernetes_node_group.html.markdown

 * `platform_id` - The ID of the hardware platform configuration for the node group compute instances.
 * `nat` - Boolean flag, enables NAT for node group compute instances.
 * `metadata` - The set of metadata `key:value` pairs assigned to this instance template.
-This includes custom metadata and predefined keys.
+This includes custom metadata and predefined keys. **Note**: key "user-data" won't be provided into instances.
+It reserved for internal activity in kubernetes_node_group resource
 * `resources.0.memory` - The memory size allocated to the instance.
 * `resources.0.cores` - Number of CPU cores allocated to the instance.
 * `resources.0.core_fraction` - Baseline core performance as a percent.